dawichi/blog/src/content/blog/map-vs-object.md

 ## Conclusion

 Object is more than a hash table, with inner logic, inheritance and more flexible features.
-On the other hand, Map has better performance when we want to store large sets of data, specially if we want to search or iterate over them.
+On the other hand, Map has better performance when we want to store large sets of data, especially if we want to search or iterate over them.

 ![code_gif_from_giphy](/images/blog/endings/2.gif)